 If you have tried and true campaigns that convert, don’t try to go too much outside the box.
 Make your ad creatives clear, eye-catching, and immersive.

 According to Global Web Index, 86% of people worldwide would like to hear from brands that are running a particular promotion.
-So arm yourself with offers and discounts and make sure you present them clearly to your audience.
+So arm yourself with offers, bundles, and/or discounts, and make sure you display them clearly to your audience.

 Remember: our attention lasts for three seconds.
 If it takes you more than that to transmit your brand’s message, your prospect will swim away.